The Master of Liberal Arts, Sustainability degree field consists of 12 courses, with one required on campus. Three-week on-campus options available.

 The Harvard On-Campus Experience

-Many courses can be taken online, but you are required to come to Cambridge for at least one course—either the thesis proposal course or capstone course—which gives you access to faculty, campus resources, and the academic community.
+Many courses can be taken online, but you are required to come to Cambridge for at least one course—either the thesis proposal course or capstone course—which offers you in-person access to faculty, campus resources, and the academic community.

 Accelerated on-campus path (thesis track): complete the thesis proposal course either in our three-week January term or three-week summer term.

-Accelerated on-campus path (capstone track): complete the capstone course during the three-week summer term or four intensive Saturdays during our fall or spring semesters.
+Accelerated on-campus path (capstone track): complete the capstone course during the three-week summer term.

 International Students Who Need a Student Visa